dchristensen7452/GospelData/README.md

 - BibleWorks 10 (https://www.bibleworks.com/)

 ## How to Contribute
-Please contact Daniel Christensen if you are interested in contributing.
+Please contact Daniel Christensen if you are interested in contributing or have questions/comments about the project.

 ## Authors
 Daniel K. Christensen dkchristensen@uchicago.edu